Our Top Free Resource

 One of the easiest and most common ways for you to support the UMBC Foundation is with a gift of cash.
 Cash can be used to support our work in the form of:

 An outright gift.
-By making a cash gift by check, credit card or money order today, you enable UMBC to meet our most urgent needs and carry out our mission on a daily basis.
+By making a cash gift by check, credit card, or setting up an automatic transfer from your bank account today, you enable UMBC to meet our most urgent needs and carry out our mission on a daily basis.
 You will have the opportunity to see your generosity in action and will also receive a federal income tax charitable deduction when you itemize on your taxes.

 There are several other ways to make cash donations as part of the gift types below.
 To learn more, explore the links below.